Account Info

 Options strategies for index options trading

 There are many different strategies when trading index options, from beginner level, such as the long call and long put to more advanced strategies including strangles and straddles.
-Depending on an investor's experience, investment goals, and market sentiment, this can help them choose which strategy to use.
+Depending on an investor's experience, investment goals, and market sentiment, this can help them explore which strategy to use.
 Regardless of which one is selected, it's important to understand that options carry risks.

 Long call